 For those looking to get into record players in general, the Victrola Vintage Suitcase Bluetooth Record Player is smartly priced to be a great entry-level unit.
 As evidenced by its namesake, it collapses to a suitcase for easy portability, meaning you can easily take it—and your Bluetooth speaker—to a house party to instantly add some sophistication to any event, or just host a cool listening party.
 Even if you don’t have a Bluetooth speaker, the player itself has built-in stereo speakers and audio-out jacks if you want to spring for an upgrade.
 Most importantly, it comes in a cornucopia of color assortments, so there’s a shade for everyone.

 Starting with this Audio Technica is where these players begin to enter into a more serious level of commitment and quality.
-By investing more into the player, you’re rewarded with an overall better experience (i.e., better quality parts and construction which leads to a better quality sound), and few companies can match the level of expertise that Audio Technica puts into their products.
-The AT-LP60WH-BT is basically an upgraded version of the brand’s standard player that includes Bluetooth functionality.
+By investing more into the hardware, you’re rewarded with an overall better experience (i.e., better quality parts and construction, which leads to a better quality sound).
+Few companies can match the level of expertise that Audio Technica puts into their products.
+The LP60XBT is basically an upgraded version of the brand’s standard player.
 The fully automatic functionality means you don’t have to worry about placing the needle in the perfect spot, as the unit moves the needle automatically over for you.
 If you’ve had a suitcase player for a while now and are ready for something better, start here.
 Keep in mind that this record player is hard to find right now.
 It’s currently listed on Amazon, but won’t be back in stock until October.
 We suggest buying now, because first come, first serve!

 BEST MID-LEVEL PLAYER

-For those who want something better than the Audio Technia but aren’t willing to take the jump on the Sony player, this unit from MUIFA straddles the line nicely.
-In fact, this unit is basically a hybrid between the two, as it’s built similar in style to the Sony player while using Audio Technica components (specifically a moving-magnetic phono cartridge to ensure better quality sound).
+For those who want something better than the Audio Technia but aren’t willing to take the jump on the Sony player, this unit from 1byone straddles the line nicely.
+In fact, this unit is basically a hybrid between the two, as it’s built similar in style to the Sony player while using Audio Technica components (specifically a stylus to ensure better quality sound).
 Additionally, the player is capable of encoding your vinyl to a computer via USB, which means you can make digital copies instantly.
 And, of course, it’s completely Bluetooth-ready.

 6. TRNTBL Bluetooth Record Player